-1.1.3.1 Structure and Function
+1.1.3.1 Structure and function The menisci of the knee crescent-shaped are fibrocartilaginous structures interposed between the femoral condyles and tibial plateau.49 Functioning under a demanding mechanical loading environment of compressive, tensile, and shear stresses, the menisci have a complex, region-specific structure.^{50,51} The inner region of the meniscus, when loaded by the articulating femur and tibia during locomotion, experience compressive forces that are translated through radial tie fibers to aligned circumferential collagen 1 fibers of the meniscus periphery.^{51,52} Therefore, there is a gradient from the collagen 2- and proteoglycan-rich inner regions towards the collagen 1-rich outer regions.53-55 The regional variation in structure and biochemistry corresponds to regional differences in cell phenotype cells of the inner region possess a round morphology and gene expression profile similar to articular chondrocytes while cells of the outer region are interposed between aligned collagen fibers and exhibit a fibroblastic phenotype.56

-The menisci of the knee are crescent-shaped fibrocartilaginous structures interposed between the femoral condyles and tibial plateau.49 Functioning under a demanding mechanical loading environment of compressive, tensile, and shear stresses, the menisci have a complex, region-specific structure.^{50,51} The inner region of the meniscus, when loaded by the articulating femur and tibia during locomotion, experience compressive forces that are translated through radial tie fibers to aligned circumferential collagen 1 fibers of the meniscus periphery.^{51,52} Therefore, there is a gradient from the collagen 2- and proteoglycan-rich inner regions towards the collagen 1-rich outer regions.53-55 The regional variation in structure and biochemistry corresponds to regional differences in cell phenotype - cells of the inner region possess a round morphology and gene expression profile similar to articular chondrocytes while cells of the outer region are interposed between aligned collagen fibers and exhibit a fibroblastic phenotype.56 meniscectomy) produces instantaneous joint space narrowing in the affected compartment, with subsequent loss of articular cartilage.
+Once thought to be a vestigial tissue, the meniscus is now recognized to be vital to joint health, and in particular, to maintaining the integrity of articular cartilage (i.e., preventing OA).
+As early as 1948, Fairbank57 demonstrated that the complete removal of the meniscus (i.e., total meniscectomy) produces instantaneous joint space narrowing in the affected compartment, with subsequent loss of articular cartilage.
 Fairbank speculated that these destructive changes were attributable to decreased contact surface area, and increased contact stresses, resulting from meniscectomy.
 Krause et al.58 confirmed this impression of altered dynamics in 1976 through biomechanical testing of cadaveric models.
 Given the catastrophic consequences of total meniscectomy, orthopaedic surgeons thereafter sought to preserve meniscus tissue volume.
 This approach is further support by recent cadaveric studies.
 Bedi et al.^{59,60} showed that changes in contact stresses, depending on tear morphology, are not seen until the tear size becomes quite large (e.g., 90% the width of the meniscus for radial tears), corroborating the importance of preserving tissue volume.